-- 5 cups water, divided
+- 5 cups water divided

 - 1 1/2 cups freshly squeezed lemon juice (5 to 8 lemons, depending on size)

-- Additional lemon slices, optional for garnish
+- Additional lemon slices optional for garnish

-- Fresh lavender sprigs, optional for garnish
+- Fresh lavender sprigs optional for garnish

 - Place the lavender and sugar in a small saucepan.
 Off the heat, rub them together with your fingers for a minute or so, until the lavender smells very fragrant.

-- To the pitcher, add the fresh lemon juice and remaining 4 cups water.
+- To the pitcher, add the fresh lemon juice and the remaining 4 cups of water.
 Stir together, then chill until nice and cold.
 Serve over ice, garnished with additional lemon slices or fresh lavender springs.

 - DOUBLE RECIPE: Feel free to double the lavender syrup in this recipe, then use the extra in all kinds of fun ways: mixed with club soda (with or without vodka), drizzled over ice cream, to soak a pound cake, or in champagne.